Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: Main Results

 In Theorem~\ref{thrm: rank 1 DOA}, every coordinate of the map $\vp$ is assumed to be non-constant.
 However, our methods apply in more general situations.
 This is the content of our next result in the setting where $G = \mrm{SL}(2,\R)^r \times \mrm{SL}(2,\C)^s$ for some $r,s\in \N$.
-The motivation for studying these problems in this particular setting comes from questions in diophantine approximation with number fields.
-We refer the reader to Theorem~\ref{thrm: products of so(n,1)} for a result for products of copies of $\mrm{SO}(n,1)$.
+The motivation for studying these problems in this particular setting comes from questions in Diophantine approximation with number fields.

 For $g\in G$, we denote by $U^+(g)$ the expanding horospherical subgroup of $G$ associated with $g$ and by $\mrm{Lie}(U^+(g))$ its Lie algebra.
 We also use $u(z)$ to denote $\exp(z)$ for $z\in \mrm{Lie}(U^+(g))$.
 For $t\in \R$ and $ \mbf{x}=(\mbf{x}_i) \in \R^r\times \C^s$, let